lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 To navigate the 1790s, I turn to an author whose career and works usefully focalize my core questions of genre, publics, and the status of literature: Charlotte Smith.
 Smith was highly productive in multiple genres throughout the 1790s, and had a complex and contested literary legacy after the 1790s.
 As literary scholars re-assess ideas about literary seriousness, popularity, and women’s writing, our assessment of Smith has shifted as well.
 By examining their bibliographies with computational methods, I again ask how she might continue to look different if we look at her a different way.
 I particularly examine the extent to which digital resources have kept up with the re-evaluation of Smith as a central figure in British Romanticism.

 \[All of this introduction to Smith remains rough to give a gist of the kind of material I want to cover here.\]

+In addition to being a prolific and interesting writing who was prominent across multiple genres (of which there are many other authors), Charlotte Smith offers an interesting case study in a ‘successful’ recovery project.
+This allows me to ask: to what extend do research infrastructures ‘lag behind’ scholarly consensus?
+No eighteenth centuryist is now likely to say that Smith is irrelevant or unimportant to the period.
+In the infrastructure of literary canons as described by Guillory, she has certainly succeeded: she is given prominent space in all anthologies of Romantic literature; she regularly appears on introductory syllabi, including surveys of all British literature; there are scholarly editions, and seminars, and dissertations, conference panels, and every other sign that she is an important and valued writer.
+But what about digital infrastructures?
+Are they “up to date”?
+For many I would say, not really.
+The ESTC ecosystem is still strongly shaped by editorial decisions made at the time of microfilming, or at the time of indexing.
+On Wikipedia, Smith herself had a respectable wiki article, but none of her major works were covered until I began to create those articles myself over the course of this dissertation. \[FOOTNOTE: One reason this dissertation does not engage with Wikipedia as an object of study, despite many interesting implications, is because I am too involved as a wiki editor to maintain an arms-length distance.\]

+Smith is also self-consciously navigating a series of questions about genre that interest me, namely, the fact that not everybody reads everything, or for the same reasons --- she is not the same author from genre to genre.

+“Very few Smith scholars work actively on both the novels and the poetry, and consequently we have been learning about two separate Smiths, each closely linked to the genre she writes in, neither closely linked to the other.
+Because the novel during the Romantic period is undergoing an extraordinary amount of change and innovation, as it moves closer to its modern form, editors of the novels (myself included) tend to focus on Smith’s techniques and innovations, her use of tropes and themes, her facility with genres and description.
+Conversely, because Romantic poetry in the Smithian tradition is so closely tied up with explorations of selfhood and subjectivity, memory and a personalized past, editors of the poetry tend to present it as reflective of a personalized state of mind, of ‘woman’s’ experience, treating its manifold themes and narratives as, finally, reducible to and manifested from Smith’s life. **Is it all to do with inherent qualities of genre, or is it more to do with the expectations we as readers bring to different genres?** Genre, it seems, carries a greater force in constructing our preconceptions of identity than has been recognized, and Smith is a case in point, a case we can crack by studying closely Smith’s style and techniques *across* genres.”
+(Labbe 5)

+Is poet-Smith different or separate from novelist-Smith of didactic-Smith?
+If so, does that tell us something about poetry or novels, aesthetically?
+About the marketing or consumption of poetry or novels?

+One of my core interests is grappling with heterogenous groups of texts, which are usually examined each in isolation, and trying to bring them together.
+This might be one of those things that people don’t do because it’s a bad idea, rather than because it’s hard; maybe there aren’t any meaningfully questions that can be posed about All Writing.
+But I still wonder: are these things as separate from each other as we assume?
+Are we *really* dealing with different Smiths, or do we just *expect to find* different Smiths?

 Charlotte Smith is selected as a writer who was productive in multiple genres, only some of which may end up represented in corpora.
 Charlotte Smith’s literary career began with the publication of her volume of poetry *Elegiac Sonnets*, in 1784.[ maybe these whole bibliography sections should just be tables?]
 This work is the one upon which much of Smith’s fame and prestige rested in the eighteenth century.
 A second edition of *Elegiac Sonnets* rapidly followed the first in the same year, with only slight amendments.
 The third and fourth editions of *Elegiac Sonnets* appeared in 1786, adding new poems.
 1786 also saw the publication of Smith’s *The Romance of Real Life*, a translation of *Les Causes Célèbres,* her first foray into prose, which would occupy the major part of the next phase of her career.
 In 1788 she published her first original novel, *Emmeline, or the Orphan of the Castle*.
 1789 begins this dissertation’s decade of interest, a period of intense productivity for Smith: she had at least one new publication almost every year from 1789-1799.
 In 1789, she published her second original novel, *Ethelinde, or the Recluse of the Lake*, and a fifth edition of *Elegiac Sonnets*.
 In 1791 she published *Celestina,* her third novel; in 1792, her fourth novel, *Desmond*[ add info about the “phases” of her novelistic career], and a sixth edition of *Elegiac Sonnets*.
 Although *Elegiac Sonnets* continued to be reprinted, reaching its tenth edition in 1812, after this edition no further poems were added.
 Instead, her new poetry appeared in their own independent publications, and no longer took the form of sonnets.
 In 1793 she published *The Emigrants*, a poem in two volumes, as well as *The Old Manor House*, her fifth novel.
 In 1794, her sixth and seventh novels, *The Wanderings of Warwick* and *The Banished Man*.
 In 1795 she published her eighth novel, *Montalbert*, and began writing in a new genre with *Rural Walks*.
 With *Rural Walks*, Smith’s dominant genre again changed: having gone from a poet to a novelist, she now primarily published in a form which does not have a contemporary name: morally instructive natural history for “young persons.”
 1796 saw the sequel to *Rural Walks*, *Rambles Farther*, as well as the novel *Marchmont*, and the poem *A Narrative of the loss...* of several ships.
 1797 saw the eighth edition[ when was the seventh???] of *Elegiac Sonnets*, unchanged since the sixth.
 1798 saw the novel *The Young Philosopher*, and more natural history for children in *Minor Morals*.
 In 1799, Smith tried her hand at theatre with *What Is She?*, a comedy --- not a form she will revisit.
 After this dissertation’s decade of interest, Smith continued to write at a slightly less frenetic pace.
 In 1800 she published the first three volumes of *Letters of a Solitary Wanderer*, an epistolary anthology of narratives.
 In 1802 she published two additional volumes of *Letters of a Solitary Wanderer.* In 1804, she published *Conversations, Introducing Poetry*, for children.
 In 1806, Smith published *History of England*, another work for young persons, and Smith herself died, age 55.
 The next year saw the posthumous publication of the poem *Beachy Head* and the work for young persons, *The Natural History of Birds.*